netidx/netidx-book/src/tools/activation.md

     }
     ```

+## Signals

 Sending `SIGHUP` to the running activation server will cause it to
 reread it's unit directory.
 This may trigger processes (for example a
 newly added OnStart process) to start up immediatly.
 If unit files are
-removed, their corresponding processes will be killed upon unit
+removed, their corresponding processes will be stopped upon unit
 directory reread.
 If process config properties are changed for an
 existing unit, any running process will NOT be restarted, however new
 configuration directives will take effect if the process dies and is